CARMinesDouai/turtlebot_web/Readme.md

 	rm master.zip

 # How to use

-First:
-	log into the robot's SSH server
+First log into the robot's SSH server and run

 	rosrun turtlebot_web run.sh

-Then access to <robot ip>:8080
+Then access to \<robot ip\>:8080